 "I would love to get the chance to share the stage with professional dancers," he said.

 Post-graduate student Kamal Kaan has already been told he will be taking part: "Coming from a traditional family none of them, including my nine brothers and sisters, have seen me perform on stage.

-"It'll be nice for them to watch me in a Bollywood-style show which will be more familiar to them."'Professional and extravagant'
+"It'll be nice for them to watch me in a Bollywood-style show which will be more familiar to them."

 The volunteer performers will work alongside professional actors and dancers.

 Choreographer Honey Kalaria said: "We've seen some fantastic and extremely talented members of [the] public."

 "It'll be a challenge for me to use different skills and experiences to make sure the routines on the night look professional and extravagant."

 Director Indra Bhose said they would also be recruiting for backstage roles.